moliver28/research-handbook/content/handbook/product/ux/performance-indicators/csat/_index.md

   * Connect satisfaction ratings and open ended responses back to changes in our product.
   * Compare and contrast CSAT survey data against our other company wide metrics (System Usability Scale (SUS)).

-### How CSAT works
+### How the Product CSAT survey is run

 UX Research determines our Product CSAT score for paid users of GitLab.com, self-managed GitLab, and GitLab Dedicated on a quarterly basis through a survey launched through Qualtrics.
 A [CSAT template issue](https://gitlab.com/gitlab-org/ux-research/-/blob/master/.gitlab/issue_templates/CSAT%20Survey.md) is created by the UX Research DRI at the beginning of each quarter.
 The issue template contains background information, research goals, and processes on conducting the survey from start to finish.
-Data is collected over a period of four weeks starting in the beginning of a quarter and the survey stays open until we have met our [data collection goals](/handbook/product/ux/performance-indicators/csat/sampling-goals).
+Data is collected over a period of four weeks starting in the beginning of a quarter and the survey stays open until we have met our [data collection goals](/handbook/product/ux/performance-indicators/csat/#sampling-goals).
 The next two weeks after data collection are used to clean, analyze, and report on the survey responses.
 All documents created are stored in an [internal only Google Drive within UX Research](https://drive.google.com/drive/u/0/folders/1ia-SJujFRWgOpnBGUdLE6gAWE8ldf0DM).

 ### Current workflow